What’s In Our Basket

 Scallywag™ Holly’s (male variety, zones 5 – 9) foliage changes to purplish tones when cold sets in.
-To make a wreath use black 14 gauge craft wire and make a circle (ours is wrapped twice around a spray paint can) then twist ends.
+To make a wreath use black 14 gauge craft wire.
+Make a circle (ours is wrapped twice around a spray paint can) then twist ends.

-Tie onto package by looping a length of ribbon around top and bottom of the wreath, pull both sides to the back and knot.
+Tie onto the package by looping a length of ribbon around the top and bottom of the wreath.
+Pull both sides to the back, and knot.

-We had Thanksgiving hostess gifts in mind with a package wrapped in black craft paper decorated with a cascade of colorful autumn leaves (these are Pin Oak, zones 4 – 8) preserved in wax and tucked into twine.
+We had Thanksgiving hostess gifts in mind.
+With a package wrapped in black craft paper decorated with colorful autumn leaves (these are Pin Oak, zones 4 – 8).
+These are preserved in wax and tucked into twine.
 It’s an easy project.

-Press still-pliable leaves (not crispy dry) between two sheet of waxed paper with a hot iron over a towel or piece of newspaper.
+Press still-pliable leaves (not crispy dry) between two sheets of waxed paper.
+Do this with a hot iron over a towel or piece of newspaper.
 It takes a few minutes to melt the wax.

-Capture the magical simplicity of bare branches in snow with this very easy, last minute wrapping idea.
-We used twisty Harry Lauder’s Walking Stick (zones 3 –9) but any showy branches or even stems of dried garden plants will do!
-Lightly coat bare branches with shimmer frost spray (find here) and allow to dry.
+Capture the magical simplicity of bare branches in the snow with this very easy, last-minute wrapping idea.
+We used cascading Lavender Twist Redbud (zones 5–9) but any showy branches or even stems of dried garden plants will do!
+Lightly coat bare branches with shimmer frost spray and allow to dry.

 Wrap package in a double layer of snowy-white gauze and create a ribbon with another length of gauze.
 Secure branches by tying tightly in a knot of gauze ribbon.

 A cluster of berries is nice, but let’s try something different to top a nest of fresh cut greens.
-We snipped a few stems of Bronze Carpet Stonecrop which turns brilliant red in winter and fixed to greens with a dab of hot glue.
+We snipped a few stems of Bronze Carpet Stonecrop which turns brilliant red in winter.
+Then we fixed to greens with a dab of hot glue.
 They lasted for days!